-GWR grant to support mental health and wellbeing of young people in Cornwall
+GWR donation supports mental health and wellbeing of young people in Cornwall

-The Headstart Kernow Young People’s Mental Wellbeing Legacy Fund that we run in partnership with Headstart Kernow and Cornwall Council is to receive a slice of a £20,000 grant from Great Western Railway.
+The Headstart Kernow Young People’s Mental Wellbeing Legacy Fund that we run in partnership with Headstart Kernow and Cornwall Council received an additional £20,000 donation from Great Western Railway.

 As part of GWR’s franchise agreement with the Department for Transport, the train operator is committed to supporting community and not-for-profit organisations.

-We will use this funding to support its partnership with Headstart Kernow on a new programme enabling young people to access grants to support mental wellbeing.
+The funding has been used to support the partnership with Headstart Kernow on a programme enabling young people to access grants to support mental wellbeing.